 It was mid afternoon by now, so time for a snack!
 And what else should we try in Austria but strudel and sachertorte!
 Both were absolutely delicious, and if I wasn’t still recovering from my pizza and gelato binge of the last six weeks, I would have “tested” these many more times while in Austria.

-To wear off some of those calories, we climbed to the top of the Stadtturm, an old tower in the middle of the Innsbruck old town.
+To wear off some of those calories, we climbed to the top of the Stadtturm, a tower in the middle of the Innsbruck old town.
 Again, this was free with the Innsbruck Card.
 From the top there are some lovely views over the city, with the mountains as a stunning backdrop.

 The first thing I noticed was the big outdoor park areas.
 There is a crystal cloud forest and a waterfall face made of crystals.
 I also think maybe an Indian wedding or festival was being planned as there was a definite Indian theme to some temporary items that had been set up.
 There was also an Indian dance troupe that seemed to only be practising since they were just in street clothes.